 This protest is not the only one and it’s one that is focusing on ethical considerations.
 There are many technology workers from many companies including Microsoft, Amazon, and Salesforce that have spoken out about their companies and their work for Immigrations and Customs Enforcement or Customs and Border Protection in the United States, because of the immigration crackdown by the Trump administration.

 Google employees anonymously protested, in April, against its company helping the US Department of Defense to deploy artificial intelligence and machine learning to analyze drone footage.
 There were also many allegations of sexual harassment and assault by a number of Google executives, which generated mass worker protests.
-Since that Google answered some of the worker’s demands, but the scandals are not over.
+Since Google answered some of the worker’s demands, but the scandals are not over.